Multi-Agent Systems with Neural Weave

 # Get context from previous agent

-context = client.search_memories(
+context = client.search("latest findings")

 # Process and store results